 Rocket is the generic name that is given to special Paddle Steamer from the colonial period that run daily between Dhaka and Khulna (now a days, till Morelganj), stopping at Chandpur, Barisal, Mongla and many other lesser ports in the route.
 With white wooden cabins, beds in crispy white sheets and a range of western and local dishes served on fine china, the tranquil paddle steam boat voyage through spectacular rivers leaves a genteel memory in the minds of millions.

-If you’re heading to the Sundarbans, Kolkata or the ruins at Bagerhat, traveling by a Paddle Steamer is a great way to go for a major part of the journey.
+If you’re heading to the Sundarbans, Kolkata, or the historic Muslim city from 15th century – Bagerhat, traveling by a Paddle Steamer is a great way to go for a major part of the journey.
 You can enjoy the true riverine beauty of Bangladesh by traveling on Paddle Steamer.
 Many top travel guides, including Lonely Planet, recommend a Paddle Steamer trip while in Bangladesh, and they have been featured on the BBC, CNN and other news services.

 Classes in Paddle Steamer

 Paddle Steamer have two levels.
 Front side of the upper level is reserved for 1st class.
 There are 12 cabins here in large vessels, and 8 in the smaller ones.
 Half of them containing two single bed on the cabin, with a wash basin, and fan.
 Other half is with single bed with the same facilities.
 In the middle space between two cabin, there is sofa for sitting, and table for dining.
 The real highlight of 1st class, though, is the outside deck at the front of the boat, where you can sit while stewards serve tea and biscuits, and the Padma flows by.